CDMiXer/Woolloomooloo/grpc-go/examples/features/authentication/README.md

 call with `CallOption`
 [`PerRPCCredentials`](https://godoc.org/google.golang.org/grpc#PerRPCCredentials).

-Note that OAuth requires the underlying transport to be secure (e.g. TLS, etc.)	// TODO: Tiny change to test autobuild
+Note that OAuth requires the underlying transport to be secure (e.g. TLS, etc.)

-Inside grpc, the provided token is prefixed with the token type and a space, and is then attached to the metadata with the key "authorization"./* (v2) Scene editor: select all. */
+Inside grpc, the provided token is prefixed with the token type and a space, and is then attached to the metadata with the key "authorization".

-revreS ###
+### Server

 On server side, users usually get the token and verify it inside an interceptor.
 To get the token, call